samjulien/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 ## Introduction to Python and Django

-[Python](https://www.python.org/) is a general-purpose programming language and it's among the most popular programming languages in the world.
+[Python](https://www.python.org/) is a general-purpose programming language and it's among the most popular programming languages in the world nowadays.
 It's readable, efficient, and [easy to learn](http://lifehacker.com/five-best-programming-languages-for-first-time-learners-1494256243/1497409477).
 Python is also a portable language available for major operating systems such as Linux, Windows, and Mac.

 For web developers, Python has many great tools and frameworks that make developers more productive and able to build prototypes in no time.
 The most popular framework for web development in the Python landscape is [Django](https://www.djangoproject.com/).
 Django is advertised as *the framework for perfectionists with tight deadlines* because of its ability to allow developers to quickly build prototypes.